-I’m a lucky girl, way back I married a chef.
-So some of the best food in the Austin is at my kitchen table.
-But when we go out, I want to have it all.
-A thoughtful ambience that transports me to a new place or time.
-A varied menu pairing classics with a modern approach and local ingredients.
-And relaxed yet knowledgeable service that brings it all together for a memorable evening.
-So here’s some of my all-time favorites for a date night in Austin, Texas.
+After living in the Austin area for over 20 years, some of my favorite restaurants are in Central Texas.
+I’m always looking for a table in a space with a thoughtful ambience that transports me to a new place or time.
+With a varied menu that pairs classics with a modern approach and local ingredients, I am in heaven.
+Add a relaxed yet knowledgeable waitstaff that brings it all together makes for a memorable evening.
+So I’m sharing some of the best restaurants for date night in Austin, Texas.

 French Bistro Dining

 Located at 4710 E 5th St. Open daily from 6 p.m. to 11 p.m., closed Tuesday.